Top of page

 1May be incurred as part of a course fee, or through the bookstore or other external source.

-Please note that it is not possible to build all the different possible combinations of costs for the academic year.
-These estimated figures are based on regular in-state and non-resident costs and DO NOT include differential tuition, Lifetime Learners' benefits, online only courses, or any students enrolling in more than 15 credit hours per semester.
+It is not possible to build all the different combinations of costs for the academic year.
+The figures are estimated and based on regular in-state and non-resident costs.
+They DO NOT include differential tuition, Lifetime Learners' benefits, online-only courses, or any students enrolling in more than 15 credit hours per semester.

 Net Price Calculator